simonlau892/react-conditional-form-validations/README.md

 ##  <a id="works"></a>How it works
 This library support two types of validations, *field validation* and *form validation*.

 Field validation involves validating a single input field.
 This type of validation is executed when the  onBlur event occurs.
-All field validations are also re-run when the submit button is clicked.
+All field validations are also re-run when the submit event is called.

 Form validation involves validating multiple input fields at a time.
-These validations can be programmed to run according to the current input values of the form.
-This type of validation is executed when the submit button is clicked.
+These validations can be programmed to run according to the current values of the form.
+This type of validation is executed when the submit event is called.

 The errors from both form and field validations can be cleared when the onChange event is activated.